Skip to main content

 rollup.enable-tx-conditional

-Enable transaction conditional support on sequencer.
+Enable transaction conditional support on sequencer

 --rollup.enable-tx-conditional

-Safety level for the supervisor.
+Safety level for interop filter validation.

 rollup.sequencer-headers

-Optional headers to use when connecting to the sequencer.
+Optional headers to use when connecting to the sequencer

 --rollup.sequencer-headers <SEQUENCER_HEADERS>